pingcap/docs/tiup/tiup-command-mirror-modify.md

 - After the component is marked as unavailable, you can neither see it in the result list of `tiup list` nor install the new version of the component.
 - After a component version is marked as unavailable, you can neither see it in the result list of `tiup list <component>` nor install this version.
 - Data type: `BOOLEAN`
 - This option is disabled by default and its default value is `false`.
-To enable this option, you can add this option to the command and pass in the `true` value or no value.
+To enable this option, you can add this option to the command, and pass the `true` value or do not pass any value.

 ### --hide

 - Specifies whether to hide the component.
 If a component is hidden, you cannot see it in the result list of `tiup list`.
 To see the hidden component, you can use `tiup list --all`.
 - Data type: `BOOLEAN`
 - This option is disabled by default and its default value is `false`.
-To enable this option, you can add this option to the command and pass in the `true` value or no value.
+To enable this option, you can add this option to the command, and pass the `true` value or do not pass any value.

 > **Note:**
 >